Student Code of Conduct

 Dean of Students

 The Dean of Students of the University addresses personal situations that may affect graduate work, specifically problems or complaints that need resolution, and cannot be resolved at the program level.
 Circumstances that may impair a student’s ability to continue with the program should be brought to the attention of the Dean of Students as early as possible.
-Questions for the Dean of Students can be directed to email@example.com.
+For the 2017-2018 academic year, the Dean of Students is Alexis Lewis who can be reached at 510-593-2985 or firstname.lastname@example.org.

 The Dean of Student serves as the Title IX Coordinator and ADA Coordinator.
 A student who believes to have been subject to unlawful discrimination, harassment or retaliation on the basis of sex, sexual orientation, or gender identity, should report complaints in accordance with Saybrook’s Policy on Sexual Misconduct, which covers sexual harassment and sexual violence.